What it is

 Known as “The Shot,” Depo-Provera® is a brand name for a contraceptive injection that contains the hormone progestin.
 Its contraceptive effects last a minimum of three months.
 Depo-Provera is one of the most commonly used contraceptives, chosen by an estimated 74 million women worldwide.

-While it might seem that that many women couldn’t be wrong, the popular shot also appears to be one of the most dangerous of all hormonal birth control options.
-Once the long-lasting shot is injected into the bloodstream, a woman has no option for reversing its adverse effects other than waiting for it to wear off.
+While it might seem that a form of birth control used by so many women couldn’t possibly be that bad, the Depo shot also appears to be one of the most dangerous of all hormonal birth control options.
+And, once the long-lasting shot is injected into a woman’s body, she has no option for reversing its adverse effects other than waiting for it to wear off.

 How it works

 The Depo shot contains medroxyprogesterone acetate (MPA), a commonly used synthetic progestin.
 MPA is a chemical that approximates a woman’s natural hormones to prevent ovulation (release of an egg from the ovary) by suppressing the normal brain signals that govern a woman’s menstrual cycle.
 The shot acts further to thicken cervical mucus to block sperm from entering the uterus and fertilizing the egg.
-Lastly, it thins the uterine lining so that in case pregnancy does occur, the embryo will find an unwelcoming environment when it attempts to implant in the uterus.
-The shot is over 99 percent effective at preventing pregnancy when injections are taken every 10-15 weeks.
+Lastly, it thins the uterine lining so that in case pregnancy does occur, the embryo will find an inhospitable environment when it attempts to implant in the uterus.
+The combined effects of the Depo shot mean that it is over 99 percent effective at preventing pregnancy when injections are received every 10-15 weeks.

 Starting in 2004, the FDA required Depo to carry on its package insert a “black box warning”—the agency’s highest level of alert on pharmaceuticals.
 The boxed warning is intended to underscore serious and potentially life-threatening adverse drug reactions.
-In the case of Depo, the notice cautions users about the danger of loss of bone density, caused by lowered estrogen levels.
+In the case of Depo, the notice cautions users about the danger of bone density loss due to lowered estrogen levels in the body, which is caused by the shot.

 The boxed warning advises that “women who use Depo-Provera Contraceptive Injection may lose significant bone mineral density.
 Bone loss is greater with increasing duration of use and may not be completely reversible.”
 Bone density loss can lead to bone fractures and early onset of osteoporosis.

-The Depo shot also suppresses the immune system by increasing the cortisol levels in the body.
-As a result, its use can lead to increased susceptibility to sexually transmitted diseases, notably HIV from men to women.
-In observational studies, Depo-Provera has been associated with two-four times the normal risk of contracting HIV.
+The Depo shot also suppresses the immune system by increasing cortisol levels in the body.
+As a result, its use can lead to increased susceptibility to sexually transmitted diseases, notably HIV, from men to women.
+In observational studies, Depo-Provera has been associated with two to four times the normal risk of contracting HIV.

-The Depo shot has also been associated with pseudotumor cerebri (literally a false brain tumor), a serious neurological condition, a rarer but serious effect that results in debilitating symptoms that mimic those of a brain tumor: severe headaches, and hearing and vision problems, including blindness.
+The Depo shot has also been associated with pseudotumor cerebri (false brain tumor), which is a serious neurological condition.
+This is a rare but serious effect that results in debilitating symptoms that mimic those of a brain tumor: severe headaches, and hearing and vision problems, including blindness.

 Other Side Effects

-With the shot, a “woman’s own hormone levels become almost as low as in menopause, with very low progesterone and lowered estrogen levels,” explained Laura Werschler, former editor-in-chief of the Society for Menstrual Cycle Research.
+With the shot, a “woman’s own hormone levels become almost as low as in menopause, with very low progesterone and lowered estrogen levels,” explains Laura Werschler, former editor-in-chief of Women’s Reproductive Health, the journal of the Society for Menstrual Cycle Research.

-This reduction of natural hormone levels prevents pregnancy from occurring, and it’s not a surprise that as in menopause, the menstrual period does not progress normally.
-The number one side effect of the shot is menstrual irregularities.
+This reduction of natural hormone levels prevents the menstrual cycle from progressing normally, and so prevents pregnancy from occurring.
+In fact, the number one side effect of the shot is menstrual irregularities.
 Typically, women experience bleeding between periods, an increase or decrease in bleeding during the period, and often no period at all.
 About half of women on Depo Provera cease to have periods after the first year of use.

-While many women may consider the loss of the period good riddance, that side effect is a dangerous indication that sets off its own set of adverse results.
-Normal fertility can take up to 18 months after use of Depo.
+While many women may welcome the loss of a period, it is a side effect that causes its own set of adverse effects.
+The return to normal menstruation and fertility can take up to 18 months after use of Depo.

-Not only can side effects continue well after the last shot wears off, but furthermore, withdrawal or discontinuation syndrome has been observed.
-Woman report difficulties that set in after the shot is discontinued.
-While formal medical studies are lacking, in 2018 the government of New Zealand worked with a Medicines Adverse Reactions Committee who studied the question largely through women’s reports of problems on social media.
-Their report provides a thorough look at Depo and its range of adverse affects.
+Not only can side effects continue well after the last shot wears off, but furthermore, signs of a Depo-withdrawal or discontinuation syndrome have been observed, i.e., some women report difficulties that begin only after the shot is discontinued.
+While we currently lack formal medical studies on this phenomenon, in 2018, the government of New Zealand worked with a Medicines Adverse Reactions Committee (MARC) who studied the question largely through women’s reports of problems on social media.
+Their report provides a thorough look at Depo and its range of adverse affects, including the effects of its discontinuation.

 In the same way, the body appears to work extra hard once Depo is out of its system to make up for bone loss density caused by the drug.
 Use of Depo is one factor of several that can contribute to abnormally low bone density.
-Women are advised to limit use of Depo to two years.
+For this reason, women are advised to limit use of Depo to two years.

 Public action against Depo Provera